Disclosure: We may earn money or products from the companies mentioned in this post.

 Let’s dig into the data I collected and see if we can figure out why the cost varies so much.

-Rabbit Spaying Vs Neutering
+Cost Of Rabbit Spaying Vs Neutering

 For both spaying and neutering, most veterinarians suggest that you wait until the bunny is at least six months old before having the procedure.
-Some vets will do the procedures as young as four months, but you should check with your local vet for their advice.
+Some vets will do the procedure as young as four months, but you should check with your local vet for their advice.

 Spaying is a much more intrusive operation than neutering and is, therefore, more expensive.

-All of the prices I’m going talk about in the rest of this article are for spaying a female rabbit.
+All of the prices I’m going to talk about in the rest of this article are for spaying a female rabbit.

-Rabbit Spaying Cost By Location
+Rabbit Spaying Cost Varies By Location

 I dug through the data looking for trends between States and various areas of the country.
 Honestly, there was no real trend except that areas with a higher cost of living also had more expensive spaying procedures.

-We actually had multiple people report from the same States, and even within a single State the prices varied widely.
+We actually had multiple people report from the same States, and even within a single State, the prices varied widely.

 The one general trend that I did see is that having your bunny fixed by a veterinarian in a more rural area was significantly less expensive than the services offered by their city cousins.

-Increased Cost By Added Services
+Increased Cost Of Rabbit Alteration By Added Services

 These included, but were not limited to “a full blood panel” and “additional pain medications”.